Title IX Sex Discrimination, Sexual Harassment, and Sexual Violence Policy

 The mere fact that a certain number of findings under this Policy result in determinations of responsibility, or non-responsibility, does not necessarily indicate or imply bias on the part of Title IX personnel.

-The University encourages Complainants to pursue criminal action for incidents of Prohibited Conduct that may also be crimes under applicable federal or state laws.
+Complainants have the right to pursue criminal action for incidents of alleged Prohibited Conduct that may also be crimes under applicable federal or state laws.
 The University will assist a Complainant in making a criminal report and will cooperate with law enforcement agencies if a Complainant decides to pursue the criminal process to the extent permitted by law.

 The filing and processing of a Formal Complaint of Prohibited Conduct is separate from and independent of any criminal investigation or proceeding.
 The University will not wait for the conclusion of any criminal investigation or proceedings to begin its own investigation although the University may delay temporarily the fact-finding component of the investigation while the police are gathering evidence.
 Neither law enforcement’s determination as to whether or not to prosecute a Respondent nor the outcome of any criminal prosecution is determinative of whether Prohibited Conduct occurred under the University’s Policy.